America has an addiction crisis. ‘Digital rehab’ could help millions

 Kara Nelson did not do everything right.
 She started drinking when she was 13 years old and soon hit the harder stuff.
 By 19, she was injecting heroin.

 She struggled for years to get the right level of support to finally get off of heroin, methamphetamines, prescription drugs, and alcohol.
 She went to rehab twice.
-The first time it stuck and she was clean for three years.
-But then she slipped up and when she started using again, she says, it was much much worse.
-She tried rehab for the second time but it didn’t click the way it had before.
+The first time it stuck, and she was clean for three years.
+But then she slipped up, and when she started using again, she says, it was much, much worse.
+She tried rehab for the second time, but it didn’t click the way it had before.
 In 2005, she entered prison on drug-related charges and was forced off drugs cold, a medically dangerous practice that is all too common.
 That is the only sort of rehabilitation she received during the two and half years she served.

 At one point during her sentence, Nelson was transferred to a prison where, she says, there was a good substance abuse program—but she didn’t qualify for it, for reasons she can’t remember.
-The moment highlights a too-frequent problem for people who are addicted: there are few care programs to begin with and to get into one you have to tangle with red tape.
+The moment highlights a too-frequent problem for people who are addicted: there are few care programs to begin with, and to get into one, you have to tangle with red tape.
 Only 17.5% of the two million people addicted to opioids were able to get care in 2016, according to the National Institutes of Health.

 On June 1, 2011, Nelson was released and began medication-assisted therapy using an opioid substitute called buprenorphine.
 She was on buprenorphine for two years, an unusually long time for most patients—and has now been sober for eight.
 Research from the National Institute on Drug Abuse and others shows that using such medication for longer spans of time makes for better recovery rates.
 Due in part to antiquated systems of care, this approach has not been adopted widely.
 Nelson is hoping to change that.

-She’s joined a new company called Boulder which is launching a digital rehab program.
+She’s joined a new company called Boulder, which is launching a digital rehab program.
 Boulder uses both medication like buprenorphine and peer support to help people recover from opioid addiction.
-It has raised $10.5 million in venture funding, lead by Tusk Venture Partners, and signed a deal with the insurer Premera.
-The payer plans to give its members in Alaska access to Boulder in April and eventually expand to all 2 million members across the Northwest.
-Premera will pay Boulder a monthly flat rate for each patient so the company can tailor each treatment program to the individual and keep it going for as long as they need.
+It has raised $10.5 million in venture funding, led by Tusk Venture Partners, and signed a deal with the insurer Premera.
+The payer plans to give its members in Alaska access to Boulder in April and eventually expand to all two million members across the Northwest.
+Premera will pay Boulder a monthly flat rate for each patient, so the company can tailor each treatment program to the individual and keep it going for as long as they need.

 Bringing rehab to the masses